892 Naval Air Squadron: Phantom FG.1 (1969-1978)

 Against a backdrop of defence cuts 892 Squadron suspected that it would become the last fixed-wing squadron and poignantly adopted a large Ω symbol on a white diamond placed on a red fin flash as its squadron symbol.
 Despite its (later to be proved unjustified) claim to being the last Royal Naval squadron to operate fixed wing fighters (Sea Harriers began equipping the Fleet Air Arm in April 1980), 892 gained worldwide exposure when one of their Phantoms won the Daily Mail Trans-Atlantic Air Race in May 1969.
-Lt Cdr Brian Davies, and Lt Cdr Peter Goddard set a record for flight time from New York to London of 4 hours 46 minutes and 57 seconds.
+Lieutenant Commander Brian Davies, and Lieutenant Commander Peter Goddard set a record for flight time from New York to London of 4 hours 46 minutes and 57 seconds.

 With HMS Ark Royal ready, Phantoms from 892 NAS were embarked and operations could begin, with additional aircraft from 767 using the carrier for practice.
 Shortly afterwards 767 NAS was disbanded with the personnel and equipment moving to the Phantom Training Flight (a Royal Navy unit), and based at RAF Leuchars, Fife, Scotland in 1972.
 892 was also to move base from RNAS Yeovilton to RAF Leuchars in the same year.

-Whilst disembarked from Ark Royal the squadron shared Fighter Ready Alert duties with both 23 Squadron (English Electric Lightning) and 43 Squadron of the RAF, who themselves had been equipped with the F4K Phantoms that became surplus when it was decided not to employ another Navy Phantom squadron in Eagle.
+Whilst disembarked at RAF Leuchars the squadron provided Interceptor Alert Force aircraft with both No. 23 Squadron (English Electric Lightning) and No. 43 Squadron (Phantom FG.1) of the RAF, who themselves had been equipped with the F4K Phantoms that became surplus when it was decided not to employ another Royal Navy Phantom FG.1 squadron in HMS Eagle.

 Throughout the 1970s the unit was involved in a variety of NATO and Royal Navy exercises.
 However, the complex maintenance of the Phantom was to consistently plague the aircraft, despite great efforts by crew and maintainers.
 These efforts were depicted in the BBC documentary Sailor.

-With HMS Ark Royal due to pay off in December 1978 it was confirmed that there was to be no future for 892 Squadron.
-On 27 November 1978 XT870/012 became the last aircraft to be catapulted from a British aircraft carrier.
-892 NAS was disbanded on 15 December 1978 and its Phantom FG.1s were transferred to No. 111 Squadron RAF at RAF Leuchars.
+With HMS Ark Royal due to pay off in December 1978 it was confirmed that there was to be no future for 892 Naval Air Squadron.
+On 27 November 1978, Phantom FG.1, XT870/012, became the last aircraft to be catapulted from a British aircraft carrier.
+892 Naval Air Squadron was disbanded on 15 December 1978 and its Phantom FG.1s were transferred to No. 111 Squadron at RAF Leuchars.

-892 Squadron will be the second Naval squadron to operate the F-35, after 809 Squadron has been stood up in 2023.

 Aircraft flown

-Aircraft flown by 892 Naval Air Squadron include:
+Types of aircraft flown by 892 Naval Air Squadron include: